 On Friday 17th Jan 2020 13 year old Lillie Cotgrove had an idea to pitch to her school teachers after being told about an upcoming 'Dragons den" competition.

 The idea was simple. get 300,000 people to give a pound each.
-Call them 'One Pound Warriors' and then ask big businesses to ask employees to pledge a pound a month to help Lily.
+Call them 'One Pound Warriors' building a community of support.

 She asked her mum to help her set up the page on Facebook to try to prove that it could work on a smaller scale for her 'pitch'.